racersmith/CarND-Vehicle-Detection/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 After training the classifier was tested on random sets of car and non-car images.
+Here you can see the general prediction from the classifier as well as the distance the sample is from the decision boundary.
+This distance is later used as a way of quantifying the classifiers certainty in the prediction.

 ![Classifier testing][image7]